This is the multi-page printable view of this section. Click here to print.

 - If the entered license key is not valid, the service may not be created

-Backup > Backup Start Period Select Backup Start Time - Select backup start time
+Backup > Backup Start Period Selection Backup start time - Select backup start time

-- Full backup is performed every week
+- Full backup is performed on a weekly basis

-Backup > Archive backup frequency Select Archive backup frequency - Select the Archive backup frequency
+Backup > Archive backup cycle Selection Archive backup frequency - Select the archive backup frequency

 - Enabling Audit may degrade DB performance